-Water usage along the proposed line route is primarily supplied by either Laois/Kilkenny Council from their surface water abstractions and supplemented by groundwater abstraction boreholes or private wells used by landowners individually or as part of a group water scheme.
+Water usage along the proposed line route is primarily supplied by either Laois/Kilkenny County Council from their surface water abstractions and supplemented by groundwater abstraction boreholes or private wells used by landowners individually or as part of a group water scheme.
 A search of the GSI well database shows there are a number of wells in the area with uses varying from domestic to agricultural use with mainly poor yields.
-Refer to Table 8.10 for details.
+Refer to Table 10.10 for details.

-Figures 8.16 and 8.17 shows the level of vulnerability for the underlying aquifers along the proposed line route.
+Figure 10.16 and Figure 10.17 show the level of vulnerability for the underlying aquifers along the proposed line route5.
 Groundwater vulnerability was varied throughout the proposed line route but was largely classed as high (48.4% of proposed line route) extreme (41.5%).
 The upland areas are largely classed as 'Extreme - Rock near Surface'.
-In the northern section it is predominately classed as 'High' and in the central and southern section it is predominately classed as 'Extreme'.
-Table 8.11 shows the percentage (%) of typical length of the 110kv line and associated groundwater vulnerability.
+In the northern section it is predominately classed as 'Extreme'.
+Table 10.11 shows the percentage (%) of typical length of the 110kV line and associated groundwater vulnerability.